ChristianGoldman/Christians-Portfolio/README.md

 #  Unit 02 CSS and Bootstrap
 ## User Story ##
 * Developed this portfolio as a base structure to be improved on when I learn new tricks I can add.
-* Motivated to use this as a referance point for future employees so they can see what im capable of
+* Motivated to use this as a reference point for future employees so they can see what im capable of
 * I learned bootstrap can be a great place to start for your webpage, a lot of the CSS/HTML legwork is already completed for you
 * Bootstrap has its limitations in terms of a unique looking webpage
 * My project stands out because of my portfolio page.
 The mouseover text boxs that appear add a really nice touch!
 Thanks Paul Henderickson!